gregoryv/mq/etc/blog.md

 cpu: Intel(R) Xeon(R) E-2288G CPU @ 3.70GHz
 BenchmarkConnect/make/our     15082816        77.58 ns/op      24 B/op       3 allocs/op
 BenchmarkConnect/make/their    3935006       279.30 ns/op     512 B/op       5 allocs/op
 <em>BenchmarkConnect/write/our      483277      2096.00 ns/op      48 B/op       1 allocs/op</em>
 BenchmarkConnect/write/their   2359382       862.40 ns/op     368 B/op      10 allocs/op
 <em>BenchmarkConnect/read/our      1553311       859.40 ns/op     440 B/op       8 allocs/op</em>
 BenchmarkConnect/read/their     549508      2507.00 ns/op    3288 B/op      24 allocs/op
 </pre>

 Writing a control packet uses one allocation but is still a lot slower than their version when it comes to writing.
 Though in the reading the roles are reversed, our version has fewer allocations and is quicker.
-We'll have to do an overall test, i.e. reading And writing messages, and maybe focus on the Publish message.

-Using pprof I could find that the slowest part of writing a control packet was when writing fields defined in the propertyMap.
-Replacing the loop with direct access yielded quite an improvement
+Using pprof I could find that the slowest part of writing a control packet was when writing fields defined as properties.
+Replacing a loop with direct access yielded quite an improvement

 <pre>
 BenchmarkConnect/write/our       483277     2096.00 ns/op      48 B/op       1 allocs/op